-History is made with first small LVAD implant for young muscular dystrophy patientMarch 26th, 2014 in Medical research /
+History is made with first small LVAD implant for young muscular dystrophy patientMarch 26, 2014 in Medicine & Health / Medical research

 "Today, we're going to make history," said 18-year-old Eric Ramos on the day UT Southwestern Medical Center doctors operated on his ailing heart.
 Eric, who has Duchenne muscular dystrophy, is one of only three patients in the United States with the condition to receive a battery-operated left ventricular assist device (LVAD) to keep his weakening heart pumping blood through his body.
 He is the first patient in the country to be given a specific, smaller LVAD, which means doctors would not need to manipulate his diaphragm, which could compromise his already limited pulmonary function.

 Duchenne muscular dystrophy, a recessive X-linked form of the disease, affects around 1 in 3,600 boys.
 Diagnosed at age 6, Eric has used a wheelchair for the past seven years because his muscles, including his heart and lungs, are rapidly degenerating.
 Nevertheless, Eric has the heart of a champion.
 He views his latest challenge as an "unreal accomplishment" and says he is honored to be part of history, paving the way for other Duchenne patients with advanced heart failure.